calgo-lab/BGR/README.md

 ## Dataset

-For carrying out the experiments and training our models we disposed of an image-tabular dataset built and curated by our partner geological institute in Germany *(Reference anonymized)*.
+For carrying out the experiments and training our models we disposed of an image-tabular dataset built and curated by our partner geological institute *(Reference anonymized)*.

 **For the time being, the full dataset cannot be made publicly available.**